 High Precision

-Machining allows for precise & accurate parts to be created, often with tolerances of just a few thousandths of an inch.
-This level of precision is essential for industries such as aerospace & medical, where even the smallest error can have serious consequences.
+Machining allows precise and accurate parts to be created, often with tolerances of just a few thousandths of an inch.
+This level of precision is essential for industries such as aerospace and medicine, where even the slightest error can have serious consequences.

 Versatility

-Machining can be used to create parts of various sizes, shapes, & materials, making it a versatile manufacturing method.
-This flexibility allows for a wide range of parts to be created, from small, intricate components to large structural parts.
+Machining can be used to create parts of various sizes, shapes, and materials, making it a versatile manufacturing method.
+This flexibility allows for a wide range of parts to be created, from small, intricate components to large structural elements.

 Cost-Effective